The third edition of City & Financial Global’s EV Infrastructure Summit is being held on the 18th January – 19th January 2022.

 Key topics will include:

-- The UK Government’s Transport Decarbonisation plan.
-DfT’s proposals in relation to the decarbonisation of road vehicles and reducing carbon in a global economy.
-What will be the respective roles of EVs and hydrogen power in DfT’s net zero ambitions?
+- Update on the UK Government’s Transport Decarbonisation plan.
 Inclusiveness and community charging – how do we ensure that no-one is left behind?

 - The perspective of the devolved nations on maximising the investment in EV infrastructure and overcoming the inherent tension in energy being devolved but not transport